pelias/pelias/INSTALL.md

 ### OpenStreetMap

-OpenStreetMap has a nearly limitless array of download options, and any of them should work as long as they're in [PBF](http://wiki.openstreetmap.org/wiki/PBF_Format) format.
+OpenStreetMap (OSM) has a nearly limitless array of download options, and any of them should work as long as they're in [PBF](http://wiki.openstreetmap.org/wiki/PBF_Format) format.
 Generally the files will have the extension `.osm.pbf`.
 Good sources include the [Mapzen Metro Extracts](https://mapzen.com/data/metro-extracts/) (which has popular cities available immediately, or custom areas that take only